IreliaTable/irelia/documentation/translations.md

 Some things are not supported at this moment and will need to be addressed in future development
 tasks:

 - Date time picker component.
-It has its own resource files that are already imported by Grist but not used in the main application. https://bootstrap-datepicker.readthedocs.io/en/latest/i18n.html
+It has its own resource files that are already imported by Irelia but not used in the main application. https://bootstrap-datepicker.readthedocs.io/en/latest/i18n.html
 - Static HTML files used as a placeholder (for example, for Custom widgets).
 - Formatting dates.
-Grist is using `moment.js` library, which has its own i18n support.
-Date formats used by Grist are shared between client, server and sandbox code and are not compatible with `i18next` library.
+Irelia is using `moment.js` library, which has its own i18n support.
+Date formats used by Irelia are shared between client, server and sandbox code and are not compatible with `i18next` library.

 ### Server

-For server-side code, Grist is using https://github.com/i18next/i18next-http-middleware plugin, which exposes `i18next` API in the `Request` object.
+For server-side code, Irelia is using https://github.com/i18next/i18next-http-middleware plugin, which exposes `i18next` API in the `Request` object.
 It automatically detects user language (from request headers) and configures all API methods to use the proper language (either requested by the client or a default one). `Comm` object and `webSocket` API use a very similar approach, each